 - Relationship: Here’s an important one – after you’ve met with a photographer, pay attention to your body and mind.
 How do you feel?
 Relaxed?
 Taken care of?
 Like you could be yourself and you’re already friends with this person? … These are good indicators that you’re on the right track to finding the perfect fit.

 - Support: Now ask your photographer this question: How do you support your clients during the wedding planning process, and on the wedding day?
-We believe this is an important one because the job of a photographer is not only creative and visual, it’s also highly administrative.
+I believe this is an important one because the job of a photographer is not only creative and visual, it’s also highly administrative.
 A wedding photographer should play a part in your timeline creation downs because they will need to be prepared to capture all the important moments without having to ask you a million questions on your wedding day.
 Your top priority that day should be to relax and enjoy, while your photographers take care of being where they need to be, on time, to capture the joy.

 5) Photos: At the end of the day, a great process should always lead to incredible wedding photos.
 You deserve to be in love with your wedding photography and have a variety of ways that you can relive your special day over and over again.
 Always ask your photographer how and when the photos will be delivered to you after your wedding is over.
 This might come along with a few of these questions: How many photos can we expect?
 What form do you deliver them in?
 Approximately how long does your editing process take?
 What a la carte options can we order through you?
 What do your albums look like?

 You deserve to know what you will be getting at the end of your wedding, so you can look forward to sharing the memories with your family and bridal party when the wedding is over.